rashidkisejjere0784/far-and-farble/README.md

 # FUR AND FURBLE

 A FastAPI-based application for FUR and FURBLE application.
+The application uses Gen AI to inpaint an image to match a new style

 ## Getting Started